BharatSahlot/shell-osn/README.md

 - **pwd:** prints the current working directory.
 Takes no arguements.
 - **ls**: `-a, -l, <path(s)>`

+#### Signal Handling

+- Todo: terminating inbuilt commands when recieve a singal

 #### More info

 ##### cd : change directory